oracle/fastr/documentation/user/Performance.md

-# High Performance
+# GraalVM R Engine Performance

 GraalVM optimizes R code that runs for extended periods of time.
-The speculative optimizations based on the runtime behaviour of the R code and dynamic compilation employed by the GraalVM Runtime are capable of removing most of the abstraction penalty incurred by the dynamism and complexity of the R language.
+The speculative optimizations based on the runtime behaviour of the R code and dynamic compilation employed by the GraalVM runtime are capable of removing most of the abstraction penalty incurred by the dynamism and complexity of the R language.

 Examine the algorithm in the following example which calculates the mutual information of a large matrix:
 ```